Become an Umpire

 Who can umpire?

-Anyone 13 or older can be an umpire.
+Anyone league age 13 or older can be an umpire.
 While prior experience is encouraged, it is not a requirement.
 Training will be offered.
 The minimum age to umpire is 14 for paid umpires and 13 for volunteer umpires.
 Youth umpires ages 13-17 are required to work under the supervision of an adult umpire or if umpiring games on their own will have an adult “game coordinator” present.

 How much do umpires get paid per game?